 The only requirement is that the new PCBs physically fit the donor mic's chassis.
 These boards were designed to easily fit most 170mm–190mm MXL microphones, but will also fit other makes and models.

-If you'd like to verify fit in your microphone, click the image at right to download the dimensions (as a PDF).
+To verify compatibility with your microphone, click the drawing above to download the PCB dimensions (as a PDF).
 Print the document, check that the printed dimensions match your hardcopy, then cut out the paper PCB and hold it against your chassis.

 The tallest component on the board, once built, stands 13mm high.
 We've clustered the tall parts near the centerline of the board.
 The finished boards fit easily (with lots of clearance) inside the 45mm (inside diameter) MXL 910 body sleeve.